Nestuna/learn.jenkins/README.md

 # Jenkins Learning
 Use of Jenkins for EFREI school course, to test a open-source app (Calculator App : a very basic calculator application created with Java **Swing**. )
-Go directly to *src/test/java/com/houarizegai/calculator* to see my work.
+Go directly [here](/src/test/java/com/houarizegai/calculator/CalculatorTest.java) to see my work.